Man Machine Poem Tour: Final concert

 The final show on the tour was held on August 20, 2016 at the Rogers K-Rock Centre in the band's hometown of Kingston.
-The concert was simulcast in a special, The Tragically Hip: A National Celebration, airing commercial-free across the CBC's television and radio outlets, including CBC Television, CBC Radio One and CBC Radio 2, as well as on Sirius XM satellite radio, and online via CBC Music and YouTube.
+The concert was simulcast in a special, The Tragically Hip: A National Celebration, airing commercial-free across the CBC's television and radio outlets, including CBC Television, CBC Radio One and CBC Radio 2, as well as on SiriusXM satellite radio, and online via CBC Music and YouTube.
 CBC broke away from its second-last night of primetime coverage of the 2016 Summer Olympics to air the concert; Ron Maclean hosted a short introduction from Rio de Janeiro, where the Canadian Olympic athletes were themselves gathered for a viewing party at Canada House.
 At the end of the introduction, Maclean said: "We now go to this late breaking story on the CBC" referencing not only the concert itself but a lyric from the Tragically Hip song "Wheat Kings".
 The concert was attended by Canadian Prime Minister Justin Trudeau upon request by the band.

 At least 11.7 million watched part of the concert across these platforms; 4.3 million were watching the television broadcast, while precise breakdowns of radio listeners, online streaming viewers or attendees at public screening parties have not been released.
 Public viewing was also set up in Kingston at the Springer Market Square and attended by approximately 22,000 people.
 Many other towns and cities across Canada also hosted public broadcasts of the concert.
 One particularly noted example was in Bobcaygeon, which held a public viewing on its main street; in addition to local residents, the event was also attended by a significant number of people who had made a "pilgrimage" to view the concert there because of the song.